In the sub-module on Creation we discussed the 3 Gunas which exist at the macrocosmic level.

 To gain a predominantly Sattvic mind the proportions of Rajas and Tamas relative to Sattva needs to be manipulated.

 Enough Rajas needs to be retained for motivational purposes, and enough Tamas kept to ground one’s ideas in reality.
 But the major share of the mind should be Sattvic.

 A predominantly Sattvic mind will gain success in any field, worldly or spiritual, because it can discriminate properly.
 Faulty discrimination causes inappropriate actions.

 When Rajas dominates the mind, desire interprets the experience.
-When Tamas dominates, feat interprets experience.
+When Tamas dominates, fear interprets experience.
 Both obscure the truth.

 When Sattva dominates, truth interprets experience.

 We believe that we consciously interpret our experiences, but actually Rajasic, Tamasic and Sattvic values do the interpreting.